How To Stop Constipation Naturally With These 11 Great Foods

 This sweet treat is one that you will enjoy eating and can also serve as a great way to help regulate your bowels.
 Berries are not only loaded with antioxidants, but also dietary fiber.

 When you’re struggling to go, dietary fiber is your best friend.
-It helps add bulk to the stool, increasing the chances of having a bowel movement.
+It’s one food that makes you poop since it helps add bulk to the stool, increasing the chances of having a bowel movement.

 The best picks?